Gkiokan/limehome-coding-challenge/README.md

 So only a logged in user can book something.
 I lowered the complexity of the needen password
 for registering, so this is a ease.
 But you have to fill in your bare minimum of Information
 of firstname, lastname and mobile number.

+## Notes
+Actually I was suprised about the new policy that google runs with the paid api keys only.
+It took me a while to search for alternatives and then came back to google due the broad
+way of supporting so much stuff.

+After that the Google Place Controller took a while to make it clear, structed and recursive usable.
+A good example is the method for mapping all the photos within a place Object, this is awesome.
+Also I thought about additional data mapping, filtering or validating before the response goes out to the frontend.
+There are several ways of doing it, I have made some of them in my code as you can see.

+Without the research and configuration for the Google API I've used aprox.
+3 hours on the GooglePlaceController.
+On top of that I spend time on doing coding clean and building the frontend up more then required.

+The Google Map Markers have a click event listener, which is currently not used but I have planed that on click a little Overlay goes over the map and describes the nessesary Information about the property.

+There are two components to list the places in response, currently they are displayed as cards but
+there is also a list component already prepared.
+Checkout the get-started view and change the data
+value of show from 'card' to 'list', which will give you a straight forward table.

+Also the frontend have a Profile Backend which needs to be filled for a better usability for the user
+while booking properties.
+A little overview area about profile information and thats it.